You must register for all projects in My Study Activities, which includes registration for bachelor project and thesis.

-- Are there any circumstances in the students’ life that can influence the project (students with care-giving responsibility, part-time job, health issues, disabilities or other)?
+- Are there any circumstances in your life that can influence the project (care-giving responsibility, part-time job, health issues, disabilities or other)?

-- Is there a need to take measures to balance project and private life of the students?
+- Is there a need to take measures to balance project and private life?

 - What is the plan for ongoing evaluation of the collaboration and agreement?

-- What to do in case of conflict or misunderstanding between the students and the supervisor?
+- What to do in case of conflict or misunderstanding between you and your supervisor?

 Access to the supervision agreement

-You, fellow students in your project group and your supervisor have access to the agreement and can agree on modifying it anytime.
+You, fellow students in your project group and your supervisor have access to the agreement and can agree to modify it anytime.

 If the results of the survey at the end of the project show that there is a need to adjust the supervision process, access to the supervision agreement will be given to employees working with quality assurance.